 The Ideal Grass Mowing Height

 Mowing height is a compromise between getting the superb looking lawn you want and allowing the grass enough leaf to be healthy.
+Think of grass a bit like an iceberg; one fifth above and four fifths below ground.
+Lower the mowing height and you automatically reduce root depth which is not good for the lawn in stressful conditions!

 This means you can mow your lawn close but only when optimum conditions prevail; warmth, moderate sunshine, moderate rainfall and adequate fertiliser.
 This is also when the grass is healthiest and able to recover easily from regular low cutting.